konkotgit/MSX-Spider-Flash-Cart/README.md

 7. Power cycle the computer.
 Your cartridge is ready for use.

-This program uses flashing software written by [HRA!](https://github.com/hra1129).
+This project utilizes flashing software developed by [HRA!](https://github.com/hra1129).

-You can access the `WRTSST.COM` utility here: [WRTSST.COM](https://github.com/hra1129/MSX_MegaSCC_for_SST39SF040/tree/main/tools/wrtsst).
+You can download the `WRTSST.COM` utility here: [WRTSST.COM](https://github.com/hra1129/MSX_MegaSCC_for_SST39SF040/tree/main/tools/wrtsst).

 ![Spider Flash Cart](/photos/spider_flash_02.jpg)